Apprenticeship in Germany

-Apprenticeships are part of Germany's dual education system, and as such form an integral part of many people's working life.
-Finding employment without having completed an apprenticeship is almost impossible.
-For some particular technical university professions, such as food technology, a completed apprenticeship is often recommended; for some, such as marine engineering it may even be mandatory.
+Apprenticeships are part of Germany's dual education system.
+In some officially recognized trades such as marine engineering, completing an apprenticeship is mandatory.
+In others, such as food technology, it may still be recommended or required by employers to do so.

 Background

 An apprenticeship is a system for training a new generation of practitioners of a trade or profession with on-the-job training and often some accompanying study (classroom work and reading).
 Apprenticeships can also enable practitioners to gain a license to practice in a regulated profession.
-Most of their training is done while working for an employer who helps the apprentices learn their trade or profession, in exchange for their continued labour for an agreed period after they have achieved measurable competencies.
+Most of their training is done while working for an employer who helps the apprentices learn their trade or profession.
+This work is paid, and a minimum wage for apprentices is defined by law since 2020.
+Wages increase yearly during the apprenticeship, reflecting the increasing skills and productivity of the apprentice.
+Apprentices are covered in the German health insurance system.
+If they are younger than 18 years, they are protected by additional labour regulations, for example limiting night shifts and daily work hours to lower numbers than for legal adults.

+Some companies require by contract the apprentices' continued labour for an agreed period after they have achieved measurable competencies.

-History in Germany
+History

 Kathleen Thelen has traced the origins of the modern system of plant-based apprenticeship in Germany to the legislation passed by the German government in 1897.
 German vocational training institutions have gradually changed since then; however key features of the original system are still in place.

 In 1969, a law (the Berufsbildungsgesetz) was passed which regulated and unified the vocational training system and codified the shared responsibility of the state, the unions, associations and the chambers of trade and industry.
 The dual system was successful in both parts of the divided Germany.
 In the GDR, three-quarters of the working population had completed apprenticeships.